teozocchi/abacus-api/README.md

 ## 1. Project Overview

-abacus-api is a high-performance, containerized web service designed to solve a complex **financial reconciliation problem**.
-Given a single payment (`bonifico`), it intelligently searches through a large set of invoices (`fatture`) to find the exact combination that sums up to the payment amount.
+abacus-api is a high-performance containerized web service that solves complex reconcilition problems.
+Given a single payment (`bonifico`) it searches through a large set of invoices (`fatture`) to find the exact combination that sums up to the payment amount.

-This project was conceived to tackle a computationally "impossible" NP-hard problem (subset sum) in order to transform it from a manual, multi-hour process into an automated task that completes in seconds.
+Conceived to solve the NP-hard problem (subset sum) in order to transform it from a manual multi-hour process in an automated task that completes in seconds.

 ### 1.1.
 Key Features

-*   **Hybrid Algorithmic Core:** Intelligently switches between a perfect, **exact backtracking algorithm** for small, solvable datasets and a fast, reliable **greedy heuristic** for larger ones.
+*   **Hybrid Algorithmic core:** Intelligently switches between a perfect, **exact backtracking algorithm** for small, solvable datasets and a fast, reliable **greedy heuristic** for larger ones.
-*   **Business-Aware Logic:** Includes sophisticated features like credit note (`nota di credito`) netting and an ambiguity resolver that selects the most plausible solution among multiple perfect matches.
+*   **Business-aware logic:** Includes sophisticated features like credit note (`nota di credito`) netting and an ambiguity resolver that selects the most plausible solution among multiple perfect matches.
-*   **Stateless, Scalable Architecture:** Built as a stateless Flask API, containerized with Docker, and designed for orchestration with Kubernetes, this allowing for horizontal scalability.
+*   **Stateless, scalable architecture:** Built as a stateless Flask API, containerized and designed for orchestration with Kubernetes, allowing for horizontal scalability.
-*   **High-Performance Runtime:** Leverages the **PyPy** Just-in-Time (JIT) compiler for significant performance gains on the computationally intensive core logic.
+*   **High-performance runtime:** Leverages the **PyPy** JIT compiler for significant performance on the computationally intensive core logic.

 ### 1.2.
 System Architecture